— prequel story to “In the Service of Samurai.” A young Asaka Ietsugu learns that supernatural beings are real.

 Her ghost form screamed as the two made contact, light flashing from the corpse.
 Her keening wail forced Ietsugu to cover his ears in pain.

 Haruka’s form expanded and expanded until she seemed to fill every nook and cranny of the cave.
 With a final shriek, there was a sudden release of pressure, and she was gone.

 Daisuke dropped to the ground, coughing.
-As Ietsugu labored to stand upright, Daisuke seemed to realize the ghost was truly gone.
-His face scrunched up in pain and unashamed tears poured down his cheeks.
+As Ietsugu labored to stand upright, Daisuke seemed to realize the ghost was indeed gone.
+His face scrunched up in pain, and unashamed tears poured down his cheeks.
 “Beloved!”

 “Asaka-sama!”
 Mitsuo squeezed into the room, his sword drawn.
 Spotting him, the weeping Daisuke, and no one else, he hurried to his master’s side confusion warring with the need to make sure his young charge was well.